EricM96/CryptoLight/README.md

 performance benefits, but it seems more likely that my implementations are simply inefficient.
 Pycryptodome is implemented and maintained by a full team of expert developers, who are likely far more knowledgeable than I am when it comes to writing cryptography software.
+Regardless, this experiment does demonstrate that Simon and Speck can outsrip AES in speed of encryption.
+The simplicity of Simon and Speck could indeed make or break the ability of constrained devices to cary out enciphering and deciphering in time and safety critical functions.

 ## Retrospective

-While I set out to learn more about the Simon and Speck family of ciphers, I did not end up learning very much about them outside of the papers written on them.
+While I set out to learn more about the Simon and Speck family of ciphers, I did not end up learning very much about them outside of their papers.
-Much of the implementation time, which was much longer than I anticipated, was spent fighting and ardous war of attrition with the C/Python API as it threw segmentation faults for nearly every line of code I wrote.
-I did, however, learn alot about how Python really works under the hood, and I would recommend this project readily to people who are interested in learning more about how interpreters work.
-If you were like me and want to learn more about cryptography, though, stick with plain C++ (or Rust, to avoid the segmentation faults entirely).
+Much of the implementation time, which was much longer than I anticipated, was spent fighting an ardous war of attrition with the C/Python API as it threw segmentation faults for nearly every line of code I wrote.
+I did, however, learn a lot about how Python really works under the hood, and I would recommend this project readily to people who are interested in learning more about how interpreters work.
+If you were like me and want to learn more about cryptography though, stick with plain C++ (or Rust, to avoid the segmentation faults entirely).

 ## References